|

 A great philosophical text developed by an Egyptian scholar is The Kybalion - written by Hermes Trismegistus.
 It is considered the Hermetic philosophy of ancient Egypt and Greece.
 Trismegistus was known as the "scribe of the gods."
 He was also known as the father of the occult wisdom, the founder of astrology and the discoverer of alchemy.
 The Egyptians deified Hermes, and made him one of their gods, under the name of Thoth.
 Years later, the people of Ancient Greece also made him one of their many gods, calling him "Hermes, the god of Wisdom."

-The earliest scientific knowledge came from the Egyptians-although there exists almost no written records of their scientific contributions, until recently with the work and study of Egyptologists and their success at understanding hieroglyphics, the ancient writing system of the Egyptians, along with Coptic writing.
+The earliest scientific knowledge came from the Egyptians-although there exists almost no written records of their scientific contributions until recently with the work and study of Egyptologists and their success at understanding hieroglyphics, the ancient writing system of the Egyptians, along with Coptic writing.
 In most philosophy and history of psychology textbooks, you will see credit being given solely to the Greeks.

 Three such works that document through careful research and study the contributions of Egyptians to science and philosophy are: